 EMT Salary Factors

-Those who earn the highest compensation often have extensive experience or have pursued additional skills that classify them above the level of EMT-Basics or ET-1s to become Advanced EMTs.
+Emergency medical technicians who earn the most typically have more experience or credentials.
+They pursue additional skills that classify them above the level of EMT-Basics or ET-1s to become Advanced EMTs.

 By contrast, the EMTs who are earning top incomes generally work in the following states: